 Dr. Jason Hallman is a Principal Engineer in Vehicle Performance Development (VPD) at Toyota Motor North America Research & Development (TMNA R&D) based in Ann Arbor, Michigan.
 In this position, Dr. Hallman is responsible for the advanced development of future crashworthiness performance.
 Additionally, Dr. Hallman serves as an injury biomechanics subject matter expert, leader of passive safety research collaboration with Toyota’s Collaborative Safety Research Center (CSRC) and co-leader for safety integration research at CSRC.

 Dr. Hallman currently serves in various capacities on industry collaborations related to safety and automated vehicles.
-These include serving as an Associate Editor for the SAE International Journal for Transportation Safety, serves on the SAE Automated Driving Systems Crashworthiness Task Force, on the Scientific Program Committee of the Association for the Advancement of Automotive Medicine, and as an ad hoc reviewer for many scientific journals.
+He serves as an Associate Editor for the SAE International Journal for Transportation Safety, serves on the SAE Automated Driving Systems Crashworthiness Task Force, and also regularly organizes and moderates safety-specific technical sessions for scientific conferences.
+Additionally, Dr. Hallman serves on the Scientific Program Committee of the Association for the Advancement of Automotive Medicine, and as an ad hoc reviewer for many scientific journals.

 Dr. Hallman has authored or co-authored more than 50 articles, papers, and abstracts on injury biomechanics and vehicle safety.